Aérofret station

-Aérofret station is a future infill station on the RER B's Airport branch.
+Aérofret (/fr/) is a proposed infill station on RER B's Airport branch northeast of Paris.
 It will be in the town of Tremblay-en-France in the Seine-Saint-Denis department and will serve the Aéroville mall as well as hotels and planned development on the western side of the freight areas on the western side of Charles de Gaulle Airport.
+It was proposed as part of the Grand Paris public works programme.

+Location

-It was proposed as part of the Grand Paris public works program, the creation of a new infill station called "Aérofret" between Parc des Expositions station to the south and Aéroport Charles de Gaulle 1 station and is slated to open by 2025 along with the planned developments in the area.
-The station will be located at kilometre 22.98 of the airport branch of the RER B (branch B3).
+The new station between Parc des Expositions to the south-southwest and Aéroport Charles de Gaulle 1 to the northeast is slated to open along with planned developments in the area.
+The opening date remains to be announced.
+The station will be located at kilometre 22.98 of the Airport (B3) branch of RER B.

+Service

-The station sees services between Paris-Charles de Gaulle Airport and Robinson or Saint-Rémy-lès-Chevreuse via Gare du Nord in Paris.
-Trains run every 15 minutes throughout the day, with additional services during the peak hours.
+The station will see services between Aéroport Charles de Gaulle 2 TGV and Robinson or Saint-Rémy-lès-Chevreuse via Gare du Nord in Paris.
+Trains run every 15 minutes throughout the day, with additional services during peak hours.